For any inquiry contact us at email@example.com

 "In a direct relation to the selection of works, I do strive for an authentic representation of the pertinent elements depicted by the Artists, from content to context."

-Georges Hattab is a PhD student in Bioimage Informatics as well as an independent curator, a street photographer and an Art appreciator.
+Georges Hattab is a PhD candidate in Bioimage Informatics as well as an independent curator, a street photographer and an Art appreciator.
 He strongly believes that a greater good can be made through directed Art collaborations.
 Such actions could serve as a sample from our World, "to demonstrate our Humanity."

 Through multiple collaborative activities, such as book publications and group exhibitions, he seeks to establish a solid yet open ground for discussion.
 This by putting forward thought provoking content in an appropriate context to concretise a variety of intimate and unconventional settings.